chrivand/Firepower_O365_Feed_Parser/README.md

 These instructions will enable you to download the script and run it, so that the output can be used in Firepower as Group Objects.
 What do you need to get started?
 Please find a list below:

 1. You need the IP address (or domain) of the FMC, the username and password.
-These are added to the API caller function and obviously also needed for the FMC API explorer.
+These need to be added to the APIcaller function and are obviously also needed for the FMC API explorer.
 It is recommended to create a separate FMC login account for the API usage, otherwise the admin will be logged out during the API calls.

 2. Create 3 Group Objects in FMC: *"O365_XML_URL"* (URL Group Object), *"O365_XML_IPv4"* (Network Group Object) and *"O365_XML_IPv6"* (Network Group Object).
 At first you will have to put in a random URL/Network, to enable the objects.